BEYOND THE GREEN DOORS

 Everyone is invited to contribute to the newsletter!
 Send in your thank yous, birthdays, photos, events, testimonials, prayer submissions…

-Please submit all materials for the next newsletter (November) to our editors by the last TUESDAY of the month, October 30.
-This is the newsletter that will be released November 4 and cover until Sunday December 2.
+Please submit all materials for the next newsletter (November) to our editors by the LAST TUESDAY, October 29.
+This is the newsletter that will be released November 2 and cover until Sunday December 1.
 Send to Melissa French at 924-4294 or email info@PeterboroughUMC.org, with the subject “Newsletter submission.”
 Thanks!

 PETERBOROUGH UMC COMMUNICATIONS